 One of the most important budget categories is what you spend on the place you live.
 Ideally, housing should take up no more than 35% of your take-home income.

-Housing should comprise of 35 percent of your take-home income.
-That includes the mortgage or rent, all home repairs and maintenance, property taxes, utilities such as electricity, gas, water, and sewer, and homeowner’s or renter’s insurance.
-In short, it includes every housing-related expense.
+Your housing budget includes the mortgage or rent, plus every other housing-related expense: home repairs and maintenance; property taxes; utilities such as electricity, gas, water, and sewer; and homeowners or renters insurance.

-Remember, transportation doesn’t just include your car payment.
-It includes everything: your car payment, your oil changes and your tune-ups, your new radiator and timing belt.
+Remember, transportation isn't just your car payment.
+It includes everything: gasoline, oil changes, car washes, tune-ups, and car repairs such as a new radiator or timing belt.

 Other Living Expenses

-Debt Payoff should consume 15 percent of your income.
+Debt payoff should consume up to 15% of your income.
 This includes your credit cards or student loans.
-It does not include your minimum mortgage or car payment, which are listed under "housing" and "transportation."
-(It does include any extra payments that you're making towards your mortgage and car loan, above-and-beyond the minimum.)
+It does not include your mortgage payment or car payment, which are listed under "housing" and "transportation."
+It does include any extra payments you're making toward your mortgage and car loan beyond the minimum.

-In this five category budget, your savings and debt are listed as two separate categories.
-With 10 percent for one and 15 percent for the other, you’re actually spending 25 percent (in total) on a combination of savings and debt pay-down.
+In this five-category budget, your savings and debt are listed as two separate categories.
+With 10% for one and 15% for the other, you’re actually spending 25% (in total) on a combination of savings and debt pay-down.